 SCAPC CARROLLTON CAMPS, programs unique to SCAPC, provide nurturing and enriching sessions over the Christmas and summer breaks.
 Activities include art, music, drama, academic enrichment, athletics, and many New Orleans-themed guest speakers and special events.

-ST. THOMAS CLINIC: Since 1990, this neighborhood clinic, founded to provide medical care to the poor, is now the largest such clinic in the Irish Channel.
-SCAPC provides unrestricted funds for medical equipment and retired physician clinic time.
+ST. THOMAS CLINIC: Since 1987, this neighborhood clinic, founded to provide medical care to the poor, is now the largest of its kind.
+The clinic includes sites which deliver medical care as well as behavioral health support to over 300 patients daily.

 START THE ADVENTURE IN READING (STAIR) is a children’s literacy program that provides tutoring for at-risk public elementary school students.
 Over 300 STAIR-trained volunteer tutors serve 250 1st-3rd grade students from 30+ schools at 29 local tutoring sites in greater New Orleans.
 SCAPC provides funding, operational space and volunteers.